 The foundation is named after 12-year-old Brittany Balser, who, after a 4-week fight with the disease in Children’s Hospital in Columbus, Ohio, lost her life to TTP.
 Thrombotic thrombocytopenic purpura is a rare blood disease that primarily strikes females ages 20–50, but recently has afflicted younger girls ages 12 to 14.
 Due to the rarity of the disease, the doctors at Children’s Hospital had very little medical information or experience with which to treat it.
 The fact that it is a rare blood disease has meant that little has been done to fund research and development of new and better ways to diagnose and treat it.
+The foundation is dedicated to raising funds to work with doctors and medical centers around the United States who are actively using their medical knowledge, and their resources to find a better cure for this horrible disease.

 Our Goals:

 - To raise funds that will be distributed to the Ohio State Medical Research Foundation that funds Dr. Spero Cataland's research into new advances that will reduce the mortality risks associated with TTP.
-Dr. Cataland is spear heading the research into fighting this rare and fatal blood disease.
+Dr. Cataland is spearheading the research into fighting this rare and fatal blood disease.

 The foundation is dedicated to raising funds to work with doctors and medical centers around the United States who are actively using their medical knowledge, and their resources to find a better cure for this horrible disease.
 Our foundation will be working closely with Dr. James George of The Oklahoma Blood Institute.
 Dr. George is one of the leading experts involved in the study of the disease.
 He publishes a TTP newsletter and has had his medical research published in various medical journals.